opencoweb/coweb/docs/intro/modules.rst

 JavaScript
 ~~~~~~~~~~

 The JavaScript, client-side portion of the framework appears under :file:`js/lib/` in the source tree.
-All JS files under this folder are in :term:`Asynchronous Module Definition` (AMD) format.
+All JS files under this folder are in `Asynchronous Module Definition`_ (AMD) format.

 ::